Vey-Digital/ThriveMap-Public-/README.md

 ---

-## See the patterns in how you live, not just what you write
+## See how you actually show up over time

-ThriveMap is a structured reflection system built around repeatable 70 day journeys.
+Most people reflect, but they do not learn from it.

-It helps people move beyond scattered journaling and see clearer patterns in behavior, decisions, emotional steadiness, and follow-through over time.
+ThriveMap helps you see patterns in how you think, respond, and follow through.
+Not from guesswork, but from what you actually recorded.

 ---

 ## Product Walkthrough

-**Guided walkthrough · 1 minute 31 seconds**
+Guided walkthrough · 1 minute 31 seconds

 [![Open ThriveMap](./assets/thrivemap/home.png)](https://thrive-map-public-vey-39778c4b.vercel.app)

 ---

-## What is ThriveMap?
+## What ThriveMap does

-ThriveMap is a behavioral reflection and insight system for people who want more than a blank page.

-It is designed to help users understand:
-- how they actually show up
+ThriveMap turns reflection into something you can review and understand.

+Instead of scattered notes, you build a clear record of how you operate across time.

+You begin to see:
-- what patterns keep repeating
+- what you return to
+- where you stay steady
+- where things break down
-- what is changing over time
+- what is changing
-- what is worth carrying into the next season

-This is not just a journaling app.
-It is a more structured way to reflect, review, and learn from what you have actually lived.

 ---

+## How it works

-## What is a 70 day journey?
+ThriveMap is built around a 70 day journey.

-A **70 day journey** is ThriveMap’s core reflection cycle.

 Each journey includes:
-- **10 cycles**
+- 10 cycles
-- **7 days per cycle**
+- 7 days per cycle
-- **4 reflection domains**
-- one repeatable reflection flow that helps users build insight through consistency

-This structure is intentional.
-It is long enough to reveal meaningful patterns, but focused enough to stay practical.

-Instead of treating reflection as isolated entries, ThriveMap turns it into a complete journey with a beginning, a middle, and an ending users can actually review.
+- four areas of life: personal, professional, social, and integrated

+Every session follows the same flow:

+Ground
+Visualize
+Rehearse
+Write
+Anchor

+This keeps reflection consistent and easier to compare over time.

 ---

-## Core Structure

-ThriveMap is built on a simple system:

-- **70 day journeys**
-- **10 cycles per journey**
-- **4 reflection domains**
-- a structured reflection flow for each session

-Each journey helps users see how they think, respond, recover, and move forward.
+## What you get at the end

+At the end of a 70 day journey, ThriveMap shows you:

+- the strongest pattern in how you showed up
+- a clear summary of what stood out
-Each new journey builds on the one before it.
+- how this journey compares to the previous one
+- what to carry forward into the next cycle

+This is where the value comes from.
+Not writing more, but seeing more.

 ---

-## Reflection Flow
+## Product flow

-Every reflection session follows the same flow:

-**Ground → Visualize → Rehearse → Write → Anchor**

-This structure supports:
-- stronger emotional clarity
-- more consistent reflection
-- better recall over time
-- a clearer bridge between reflection and action
+The experience is simple and intentional:

+Home → Summary → Continue

+- Home shows where you are and what to do next
+- Journey Complete marks the end of a full journey
+- Summary shows the patterns behind your behavior

+Summary is the core of the product.
+That is where reflection becomes useful.

 ---

-## Four Reflection Domains

-ThriveMap helps users reflect across the parts of life that shape how they function day to day.

-The four domains are:
+## Why people use ThriveMap

+ThriveMap is useful when things are unclear or changing:

-- **Personal**
+- career transitions
-- **Professional**
+- layoffs or uncertainty
-- **Social**
+- leadership growth
-- **Integrated**
+- personal direction

-This keeps reflection more focused and more useful than storing everything in one undifferentiated stream.
+It helps you slow down and see what is actually happening in your own behavior.

 ---

-## What You Get After Each Journey
+## What makes it different

-At the end of a completed 70 day journey, ThriveMap helps surface:

-- **Strongest signal**
-  The clearest recurring pattern in how you showed up

-- **Clear summary**
-  A grounded explanation of what stood out

-- **Comparison across journeys**
-  What changed from the previous completed journey

-- **Carry forward**
-  What to protect, strengthen, or build next
+Most apps store entries.
+ThriveMap helps you understand them.

+It does not assume anything.
+It only works from what you wrote.

 ---

-## Product Flow

-ThriveMap now follows a cleaner, more focused experience:

-**Home → Summary → Continue**

-### Home
-Shows where you are now and what to do next.

-### Journey Complete
-Marks the end of a full 70 day journey and gives a clean path into review.

-### Summary
-Holds the deepest value in the app by turning saved reflection into signals, patterns, and next-step direction.

-This flow helps reduce repetition across screens and makes the experience easier to trust and return to.

----

-## Why ThriveMap Works

-- **Repetition reveals truth**
-  What people return to consistently matters more than isolated effort

-- **Structure reduces noise**
-  A 70 day journey creates enough signal to show meaningful patterns

-- **Insight needs translation**
-  Most tools collect entries.
-ThriveMap helps interpret them

-- **Reflection becomes more actionable**
-  Users do not just write.
-They can review what their reflection is showing over time

----

-## Product Philosophy

-> Your insight is based only on what you actually recorded.

-ThriveMap is built around a simple principle:

-- no guessing
-- no inflated claims
-- no hidden assumptions

-Only structured reflection, visible patterns, and clearer interpretation based on saved user input.

----

-## Tested Experience
+## Tested experience

-Recent updates go beyond what is shown in the original product walkthrough.
+The current version includes updates beyond the original walkthrough:

-The current version includes:
 - cleaner Home flow
-- stronger Summary positioning
+- stronger Summary focus
-- improved Journey Complete experience
+- better completion experience
 - less repetition across screens
-- cleaner Profile organization
+- improved Profile structure
-- continued export support
-- better role separation between Home, Summary, and completion flow

-The app has been tested across:
+Tested on:
-- **Web**
+- Web
-- **iPhone simulator**
+- iPhone simulator
-- **Android emulator**
+- Android emulator

 ---

-## Current Capabilities
+## Current capabilities

-- Structured reflection flow
+- structured reflection flow
 - 70 day journey tracking
-- 10 cycle progression
+- cycle-based progression
-- Four domain reflection system
+- four domain reflection
-- Journey completion flow
+- journey completion flow
-- Summary and insight review
+- summary and pattern review
-- Comparison across completed journeys
+- comparison across journeys
-- Export support
+- export support
-- Local-first app experience
+- local-first experience
-- Cleaner Home to Summary retention flow

 ---

-## In Development
+## In development

 ### ThriveMap Pro

-ThriveMap Pro is designed for people who want deeper reflection review and stronger insight over time.
+Designed for deeper review over time:

-Planned direction includes:
-- enhanced summaries
+- stronger summaries
-- better pattern visibility across completed journeys
+- clearer pattern tracking
-- stronger carry-forward guidance
+- better carry-forward guidance
-- more useful long-term review

 ### ThriveMap Pro Max

-ThriveMap Pro Max is in production planning with a more advanced intelligence layer.
+In production planning with a more advanced layer:

-Direction includes:
-- AI assisted pattern recognition
+- AI-assisted pattern recognition
-- adaptive summaries based on real user history
+- adaptive summaries based on your real history
-- deeper behavioral signal detection
+- deeper behavioral signals
-- more personalized insight support
+- more personalized insight
-- stronger reflection guidance without losing trust or clarity

-The goal is practical and human: help people understand themselves faster, with more clarity, using the reflection they already chose to save.
+The goal is simple:
+help you understand yourself faster, without adding noise.

 ---

-## Tech Stack
+## Tech stack

-- **Expo**
+- Expo
-- **React Native**
+- React Native
-- **TypeScript**
+- TypeScript
-- local-first data handling
+- local-first data
-- modular journey and insight architecture
+- modular insight system

 ---